 - 2.4.1 All lighting shall be designed and installed in scale and context with the architecture of the building.
-Standard security lighting shall not be used in lieu of architectural lighting. - 2.4.2 Highlight architectural fenestration, entry and access points, landscaping elements, and artwork with accent lighting.
-Mount light fixtures on the building whenever possible.
-Flood lighting an entire building or major portion thereof is not allowed.
+Standard security lighting shall not be used in lieu of architectural lighting. - 2.4.2 Accent lighting shall be used to highlight architectural fenestration, entry and access points, landscaping elements, and artwork.
+However, holiday and other styles of temporary rope lighting may not be used to highlight such features.
+All temporary lighting is required to meet the City's code.
+Light fixtures shall be mounted on the building whenever possible.
+Flood lighting an entire building or major portion thereof is prohibited.